speedstarkawaii/sunflower/README.md

 # sunflower

 an open source Luau executor for Mac.
+Unrestricted Lua execution for everybody.

+# operation